What Does Eligible Mean on a Background Check? (The Good News)

 More specific steps will be given by the company, but that call is simply a chance to explain charges and explain how the individual is working to improve themselves.

-What Does Ineligible Mean On A Background Check?
+What Does Ineligible Mean on a Background Check?

 Ineligible is essentially a fail grade when it comes to a background check.
 This means that there is something on the individual’s background check that simply can not be overlooked, possibly because it violates company hiring practices.
 An “ineligible,” background check usually means there is no possibility of review and the hiring process is essentially over.